aagalyoon/estate-document-processor/README.md

 - Integration tests for the full pipeline
 - Mock documents covering all categories
 - Both valid and invalid document scenarios

-## License

-This project is created for the Alix engineering assessment.